-This science meets art project is almost magical, at least that’s what my kids thought as they watched fall colors transform their plain white coffee filter into a work of art fit for an autumn day.
-It’s so easy to do that if your kids are like mine you will end up with a big leafy pile in no time.
-You probably have all the supplies so the next thing you need to do is gather the kids and start crafting.
+This science meets art project is almost magical, at least that’s what my kids thought as they watched fall colors transform their plain white coffee filter into a work of art.
+It’s an easy kid activity fit for an autumn day.
+In fact, it’s so easy that you will probably end up with a big leafy pile in no time.
+You should have all the supplies and I have provided a free leaf template, so the next thing you need to do is gather the kids and start crafting.

 Autumn Leaves STEAM Absorption Art

-Trace the leaf cookie cutter on the coffee filters and cut them out.
+Place the coffee filter on top of the leaf template and trace it out.
+The leaf template is available to download at the end of this post.
+If you are unable to print the template you could always use a cookie cutter or draw a leaf shape on your own.
 I would grab about 5 coffee filters at a time, trace the leaf on the top filter, and then carefully cut 5 coffee filters at one time.

 Fold the leaf 3 times (in half, in half and in half again) making a point in the middle of the circle.

 Have children carefully dip their leaf in the water so that only the white tip of the circle touches.
 The water should start to travel up the coffee filter leaf and spread the ink throughout.
 It only takes a minute for the leaf to be completely saturated.
 My kiddos accidentally dropped a few leaves in the water which ended up turning the water colors instead of the coffee filter so you may want to have a few extra coffee filters on hand just in case.

 Remove the leaf from the water and let it dry.
 I taped them to a box but you could always clip them on a clothesline (probably a better idea…but we were making up the steps as we went along :).